 Why do surgical errors occur?

 Even doctors make mistakes.
 However, surgical errors can kill or cause serious, life-changing injuries.
-Despite checks being put in place, for example counting sponges and other equipment before and after surgery, using surgical checklists, and indelible ink to mark the site of the surgery, blunders still occur.
+Despite checks being put in place, for example, counting sponges and other equipment before and after surgery, using surgical checklists, and indelible ink to mark the site of the surgery, blunders still occur.

-According to research released in 2016, 1,200 unacceptable serious events have occurred in hospitals in England over the last four years.
+According to research released in 2016, 1,200 serious unacceptable events have occurred in hospitals in England over the last four years.
 These included operating on the wrong patient or the wrong limb, objects being left inside the body, and a kidney removed instead of an ovary.